FelixLabelle/felixlabelle.github.io/_posts/2024-12-1-fun-with-words-nyt-structured.md

 ## Conclusion and Next Steps

 Long story short task decomposition and structured prediction does still help this generation of models when solving NYT connections.
-There are both performance and speed gains, although speed gains come from batching which may be hampered if your model doesn't fit on GPU.
-Another advantage of this approach is that you can more easily gather data for the sub-problem than the larger problem.
-Rather than synthetically create groupings of 16 with 4 themes, training or evaluation data can consistent of word pairs.
+There are both performance and speed gains, although speed gains come from batching which may be hampered if a model doesn't fit on GPU.

-Considering this is only one task mostly with "smaller" models, the conclusion that we can draw about model performance are somewhat limited.
-It does appear that structure

 While performance has improved drastically (nearly doubling even for the larger models) it is still lacking IMO.
 The scores are similar to those for novices in
-Samadarshi et al. (although we don't use the same dataset so this may not hold).
-In a future post the following things will be investigated:
+[Samadarshi et al.](https://arxiv.org/html/2406.11012v3) (although we don't use the same dataset so this may not hold).
+Next steps include:
-1. Investigate different search techniques
+1. Investigating different search techniques
-2. Integrate generation and search for efficiency
+2. Integrating generation and search for efficiency
-3. Explore additional hyper-parameters
+3. Exploring additional hyper-parameters
 	1. Larger models (Qwen models above 14B parameters)
 	2. Taxonomy based prompts
 	3. Larger k-values
 4. Using Samadarshi et al.'s dataset and additional metrics

-A longer term plan is to build a light model able to cheaply do classification tasks such as these with no additional training.
-Ideally even smaller than 1B.
-I don't think it's possible to create universally-useful representations.
-I think while pretrained approaches may generate representations that help across most if not all tasks, there is a limit and at some point it is necessary to specialize.
-For this reason I'm focusing on ways of either searching for suitable representations or using some way of "steering" model embeddings to this end.